Bob Barrett (Indigenous Australian): Port Macquarie

-In 1821, Barrett together with two other well-known Awabakal men in Biraban and Jemmy Jackass (aka Werakata), were assigned to be taken to Port Macquarie to assist in the establishment of a new convict settlement there.
+In 1821, Barrett together with two other well-known Awabakal men in Biraban and Jemmy Jackass (a.k.a.
+Werakata), were assigned to be taken to Port Macquarie to assist in the establishment of a new convict settlement there.
 Captain Francis Allman, the first Commandant of the Port Macquarie penal colony, utilised Barrett, Biraban and Jemmy to help establish communication with the local Birpai people and, similar to Newcastle, used to track down and capture escaped convicts.
 They were given firearms and the informal rank of 'bush constables'.

 Barrett, or Monunggal as he was sometimes known, became especially well-regarded by Allman, and was given the title of 'Chief of the Port Macquarie Blacks' even though he was not from the region.
 By 1823, Barrett had been involved in a number of escaped convict captures, including one where he shot a convict dead.
 His name was subsequently feared by the prisoners.

 Bushrangers had also started to raid the region by 1825, and Barrett was again prominent in the military expeditions to capture or kill them.